The Tango Family Tree

 Ironically, some people call this American Style tango.
 Why?
 They use this term to differentiate it from "International Style" (British competition ballroom style) tango, but it's

-nevertheless odd to call the nearly-unchanged original Argentine tango "American" (unless one means South American).
+nevertheless odd to call the least-changed Argentine tango "American" (unless one means South American).

 Social tango is also the form of tango most often seen in movies, perhaps to advance a romantic relationship, or to add dramatic flair.